caltechlibrary/CL-web-components/footer-global.md

 You have the option to add a custom column heading to the first column in both Footer-Global and Footer-Global-Lite.
 This could be terms like Quick Links, About, or the application's name.

 1) Add "custom" as an attribute to the extended html element.
-This helps with column spacing and is required.
+This helps with column spacing and is required anytime you customize the component.
 2) Define the heading text as an attribute.

 ```html